LinguistDeveloper/clarive/docs/en/rules/palette/job/request-approval.markdown

 Form to configure has the following fields:

-- **Approvals**: Users or roles allowed for approving the current job.
+- **Approvals** - Users or roles allowed for approving the current job.